chids04/bleh/README.md

 # bleh

-a high perormance rust music player (not finished)
+a high performance rust music player (not finished)

 ## features
 - sepearate audio and ui threads for performant audio playback